 The cube outside of Moscow, Russia, 1983

 In 1979 I learned of the Unix operating system and the C programming language which were being broadly used.
 These marvelous tools drew me back into the computing world.
 I purchased an early Unix computer (Dual Systems S100) and began to design and create software for myself.
 During this period I operated, from my home computer in Bonny Doon, one of the first dialup Unix servers in Santa Cruz.
 I soon turned to consulting in Silicon Valley using my computing and mathematical training.
+While using my home Unix computer I was able to find early solutions of John Burg's proposals in spectral analysis.
+This work led to a paper that has become quite well known.
 It was not long after that I returned to the academic world.
 In 1984 I joined the Humanities Division at UCSC and focused my energies on assisting the faculty, staff and students in incorporating computing into their lives.

 After fourteen years at UCSC I returned to working for myself and to the design of the Wenger Sundial.
 Design and construction were carried out in my home studio in Santa Cruz using glass globes and laser scribing methods.
 During the 26-year interlude, new tools and techniques had been developed that allowed a more modern and exact method of fabrication of the sundial.